isomerpages/moe-canberrasec/_ccas/Sports & Games/Volleyball.md

 <p><strong>Vision</strong>
 </p>
 <p>At Canberra Secondary School, our Volleyball team is dedicated to nurturing
-a community of grateful, respectful, and compassionate <strong>Canberrans</strong> who excel both on and off the court.
+a community of grateful, respectful, and compassionate Canberrans who excel both on and off the court.
 We are committed to providing our athletes with positive and enjoyable experiences, where they can grow, learn, and appreciate the sport of Volleyball.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/More_than_just_teammates_brothers_on_and_off_the_court_.jpg">
 </div>